 Chalmers, K. 2019.
 Massive wave energy buoy nearing completeion in Portland. king5.com news

 So far most demonstration models have been pummeled to death by storm waves.
 These devices are very expensive.
-In the real world, we could never get much power from them because high tides and stormy seas are usually too far from urban centers, interfere with shipping and other uses, and can cause environmental damage.
+In the real world, we could never get much power from them because high tides and stormy seas are usually too far from urban centers and the electric grid.
 Oceans may be vast, but the energy contained in waves and tides is very small and diffuse.
 Harvesting the energy would require hundreds if not thousands of square miles of contraptions that would take more energy to make than the energy harvested.

-This is why there are no commercial devices yet to harvest wave, tidal, and other forms of water power.
-This report doesn’t give much hope that there ever will be.
+This is why there are no commercial devices and this report doesn’t give much hope that there ever will be any.

 Alice Friedemann www.energyskeptic.com author of “When Trucks Stop Running: Energy and the Future of Transportation”, 2015, Springer and “Crunch!
 Whole Grain Artisan Chips and Crackers”.
 Podcasts: Practical Prepping, KunstlerCast 253, KunstlerCast278, Peak Prosperity , XX2 report ]

 2013.
 An Evaluation of the U.S. Department of Energy’s Marine and Hydrokinetic Resource Assessments.
 National Research Council.
 169 pages.

 The U.S. Department of Energy (DOE) hired contractors to evaluate five Marine and Hydrokinetic Resources (MHK) globally: 1) Ocean tides 2) Waves 3) Ocean Currents 4) Temperature gradients in the ocean (OTEC) and 5) Free-flowing rivers and streams.